invrs/paradiso/README.md

 # Paradiso

-The hacker's javascript framework for building universal web apps.
+The hacker's framework for building universal web apps.

 ## Philosophy